aiidateam/aiida-core/docs/source/reference/command_line.rst

       reveal     Reveal one or more hidden codes in `verdi code list`. setup      Setup a new code.
-      show       Display detailed information for a code.
+      show       Display detailed information for a code. test       Run tests for the given code to check whether it is usable.

 .. _reference:command-line:verdi-computer: